jewettaij/visfd/doc/doc_filter_mrc.md

 #### Strategies for determining the -connect *threshold* parameter

-To do that, choose the *threshold* parameter, run membrane-detection (for example using "-planar" and "-planar-tv") once in advance without the "-connect" argument
+To choose the *threshold* parameter, run membrane-detection (for example using "-planar" and "-planar-tv") once in advance without the "-connect" argument
 (as we did in the membrane-detection example).